tlodderstedt/eudiw_advanced/payment/delegated_sca/README.md

 * `credential_id` identifies the requested credentials, the RP wants to present to a third party.
 * `dpop_key` is the public key the credential presentation (used as access token) shall be bound to.

-Note: the `present_to_thirdparty' function MAY be combined with transaction data.
+Note: the `present_to_thirdparty` function MAY be combined with transaction data.

 The wallet would need to know that the respective credential presentation must be wrapped into an access token along with a `cnf` for the DPoP key.
 Here is an example access token: